JETSCAPE/SummerSchool2021/Jul23_Jets/README.md

 ssh -L 8888:127.0.0.1:8888 user@server
 ```

-Then, if you stopped the docker container for Gojko's jet hands-on session, please restart it,
+Then, please start the docker container,

 For MacOS
 ```